 All TeachingChile programs involve a minimum five-month/one semester commitment.
 TeachingChile does offer ten-month (two semesters), and one-year programs as well.
 The norm for the schools in our network is for a two-semester commitment.
 While exceptions do exist for one-semester assignments , the schools prefer two semesters to optimize their investment in you on behalf of their students.

 Participants in the first semester programs will depart end of February and can return mid-July.
 Second semester participants will depart for Chile end of July and can return mid-December.

 While most of our network of teaching institutions hire only on the semester basis, we do work with some that hire new teachers every month, without regard to the semester academic calendar.

-For all programs, the participant’s teaching term will be prefaced by an in-country orientation and training session.
+For all programs, the participant’s teaching term will be prefaced by an in-country orientation.

 Program Placement Fee

 Given the program is not supported by external funding, a $1,395 USD program placement fee will be charged and payable (in two installments) only upon acceptance of a job offer.
 This fee covers a variety of services that TeachingChile provides to the participant: